What is spear phishing?

 Spear phishing is different in that the target is a lower-profile figure.

-How Can You Protect Your Organization from Spear Phishing Attacks?
+How To Protect Your Organization from Spear Phishing Attacks?

 Cyber criminals are crafty, cunning, and constantly developing new ways to scam employees into revealing sensitive information.
 Luckily, there are steps business owners can take to prevent these attacks from happening.